Litigation in the construction and engineering industry

 - Generally takes a long time to reach a trial and is a costly process.

-For more information on dispute resolution, download our free guide on Construction & Engineering Disputes
+For more information on dispute resolution, download our free guide on construction and engineering disputes

 - Acting on disputes for the full range of stakeholders, including developers, contractors and sub-contractors on a variety of disputes concerning issues relating to defects, delays, variations and valuations;